genu/simple-angular-boilerplate/README.md

 ## TODO
 - [ ] Add `grunt build` task for building a production ready project in `dist/`
-- [ ] Add a task for generating projet documentation under `docs`
+- [ ] Add a task for generating project documentation under `docs`
-- [ ] Move environment configuration in `environment.json` and pull from it when generating `environment.js`
+- [x] Move environment configuration in `environments.yaml` and pull from it when generating `environment.js`
 - [x] Add a task to run tests

 ## License